-Now that weed is legal in several U.S. states, hundreds of athletes and fitness personalities have begun to seek it out for recreational purposes, to relax and clear their minds.
+Now that weed is legal in several U.S. states, hundreds of athletes and fitness personalities have begun to seek it out for recreational purposes, to relax, and to clear their minds.

 Not before asking questions like: Does weed kill gains?
 Does weed affect my performance?
 Will weed make me stronger?

-Which has led great researchers and experts to debunk several myths about marijuana, while at the same time putting an end to the stereotype of the lazy stoner who lives in his parents’ basement.
+This has led great researchers and experts to debunk several myths about marijuana, while at the same time putting an end to the stereotype of the lazy stoner who lives in his parent’s basement.